Knowing how to travel Thailand cheap is just a matter of making good decisions.

-And remember to specify what meat you like: gai (chicken), moo (pork), tow hoo (tofu) or mai sai neung sat (no meat).
+And remember to specify what meat you like: gai (chicken / usually the default), moo (pork), tow hoo (tofu) or mai sai neung sat (no meat).
 You can also say gen jay for eating vegetarian.

 Food on the islands can be particularly expensive.
-Try to eat away from the beach and more into the towns.
-To keep water prices down, buy larger containers and fill up smaller bottles.
+Try to eat in restaurants away from the beach and more into the towns.
+To keep water prices down and reduce plastic, buy larger containers and fill up smaller bottles.
 Find a water refill machine; these are usually located at convenience stores and along main roads.
-In Bangkok, water here is only one baht per litre!
+In Bangkok, water is only one baht per litre!

 To travel Thailand cheap, always do the legwork yourself.
 At most bus, train and boat stops, there will be people trying to solicit for a particular guest house.
-These guest houses are generally not the best available, they may be far from the beach or town and expensive.
+These guest houses are generally not the best available; they may be far from the beach or town and expensive.
 The touts may receive a commission.

 A good way to go about finding a room is to consult other travelers.
 Ask people who look nice (they’ll end up your neighbors!) where they are staying and whether or not they like it.
 Find an area that sounds like what you want (for example, cheap and near the party scene or quiet and secluded).
 You’re better off trusting the opinion of real travelers you met yourself than online reviews.
 Many booking sites are plagued with fake reviews!

 Bangkok hotel booking is a no-brainer: just choose a place near the Khao San Road area in Banglamphu where you can find the cheapest accommodation.
-Soi Rambuttri, just one block from Khao San Road, is a quieter option than the famous party street.
+Soi Rambuttri, just one block from Khao San Road, is a slightly quieter option than the famous party street.
 The Samsen Road area across the canal is even quieter and only a 10-minute walk from Khao San Road.

-Try to look at a handful of guesthouses, until you find something you like in your price range.
-Always ask if there are cheaper rooms available, the more expensive rooms will usually be offered first.
+Try to look at a handful of guesthouses until you find something you like in your price range.
+Always ask if there are cheaper rooms available; the more expensive rooms will usually be offered first.
 Make sure to see the room first to check that it’s clean and safe.
 Sometimes the price can be negotiated, especially if you are planning on staying for a few days and are willing to pay up front.

-To travel Thailand cheap, do not get rooms with air conditioning and hot water.
+To travel Thailand for cheap, don’t opt for rooms with air conditioning and hot water.
 Learn to rough it.
-There is nothing wrong with flushing your toilet with a bucket – this is Thailand!
+There is nothing wrong with flushing your toilet with a bucket!
 Sleeping under a mosquito net in a wooden bungalow with the sounds of noisy geckos and the ocean right outside can be a great experience.

-For travel within Bangkok, use buses and the BTS and MRT train systems whenever possible.
-Always make sure that taxi drivers use the meter.
+For travel within Bangkok, use river taxis and the BTS and MRT train systems whenever possible.
+Always make sure that taxi drivers turn on the meter.
 In heavily touristed areas, they will try to take you for a flat rate.
 This rate will always be higher than the meter price.
-If you cannot find a driver that will use the meter, simply walk a block or two to another area with less people.
+If you cannot find a driver who will use the meter, simply walk a block or two to another area with less people.
 The taxi “mafia” in Bangkok is quite tough.

 Take night buses and trains for long-distance travel, which will save on a night’s accommodation.

-Thailand Travel on the islands can get expensive.
-Always try to negotiate sawng taew prices and check maps to see how far the beach really is.
-On Koh Samet, the beach is only a 15 minute walk from the pier, while a sawng taew can cost 60 baht.
+Travel around the islands can get expensive.
+Always try to negotiate songthaew (covered pickup trucks) prices and check maps to see how far the beach really is.
+On Koh Samet, the beach is only a 15-minute walk from the pier, while a songthaew can cost 60 baht.

-When trying to travel Thailand cheap, it is important to occasionally spend money on non-essentials like fun activities.
-But pick activities wisely and shop around for the best prices.
-If you may do a lot of scuba diving, consider taking a course, which will make each dive much cheaper.
-Also ask for discounts, especially if you are with a group of people.
+When trying to travel in Thailand on a tight budget, it is important to occasionally spend money on non-essentials like fun activities.
+But pick activities wisely, and shop around for the best prices.
+If you do a lot of scuba diving, consider taking a course, which will make each dive much cheaper.
+Also, ask for discounts, especially if you are with a group of people.
 Many dive shops offer discounted accommodation if you sign up for a course.

 Don’t purchase tours if possible.
 Many travel agents will sell tours for waterfalls, parks, boat trips and other activities.
-While tours can make things easier, quite often you can arrange to see a sight by yourself and for much cheaper.
+While tours can make things easier, usually you can arrange to see a sight yourself and for much cheaper.
 Team up with someone at the guesthouse and make your own way!

-For example, at Khao Yai National Park, there are park tours available for around 1,000 baht a person.
+For example, at Khao Yai National Park, there are park tours available for around 1,000 baht per person.
 But it’s also possible to rent scooters and drive.
-You can also hire a car and driver at approximately 1,000 a day and split the cost with other travelers.
+You can also hire a car and driver then split the cost with other travelers.

-By far the biggest money waste is alcohol and partying.
+By far, the biggest money waste is partying.
 Paying 100 baht for a beer at a bar may seem cheap compared to home.
 But after spending 40 baht on dinner and 150 baht on a shared room, a few beers can relatively become very expensive.
 Yes, you should socialize, but spending your entire budget on drink can happen way too easily!

-To travel Thailand cheap, buy drinks from 7-11 at a third of the cost.
+Buy drinks from 7-Eleven at a third of the cost.
 Or share a cheap bottle, such as whiskey, with friends at the bar.
-Many places in Bangkok have happy hours or other discounts, check event websites and free publications, such as BK Magazine, for more information.
+Many places in Bangkok have happy hours or other discounts.

 Meet the Author: